EU-Study-Assist/r-for-research-course/readme.md

-# GETTING DATA WITH R
+# GETTING DATA INTO R
+Learn important concepts in data importation in R